 He won the Thomas Foley Ambassador to the Speech and Debate Community award and the Art Regier volunteer of the year award.

-He has taught highly rated courses such as rhetoric of race, class and gender, public speaking, argument in the law and politics, political campaign rhetoric, First Amendment and free expression, and rhetorical criticism.
+He has taught highly rated courses such as rhetoric of race, class and gender, public speaking, communication law, argument in the law and politics, political campaign rhetoric, First Amendment and free expression, and rhetorical criticism.

 President of West Coast Publishing, another non-profit, dedicated to providing outstanding topic materials and textbooks for debate and individual events.

 Jim encourages and supports coaches, students, and judges to be the best that they can be.
 Jim has worked with students through Climb the Mountain who have been in late elimination rounds at Stanford and Georgetown, won the Korean and Japan national championships, state championships, as well as multiple awards at tournaments in the Northwest.
 Jim's teams have also won dozens and dozens of awards at the Seattle University middle school and local high school tournaments.